vilisimo/website/README.md

 # Note
-The site has been unpublished.
-I've migrated to Next.js.
+The site has been migrated to Next.js.
 You can visit at www.directedignorance.com.

 # What is this?
 It is a personal blog built with [Hugo](http://gohugo.io/).
 The site uses a